-An Environmental Awareness Program is considered a necessary part of the Construction personnel will help ensure that all environmental regulations and requirements are followed which must be defined in the relevant Method Statement to be prepared by the
+An Environmental Awareness Program is considered a necessary part of the Construction Environmental Management Plan for the Project.
+Training of the appropriate construction personnel will help ensure that all environmental regulations and requirements are followed which must be defined in the relevant Method Statement to be prepared by the Contractor.